What was point of women's quota bill if it could not be implemented immediately: Priyanka Gandhi

 The prime minister mentioned the Congress "50 times" in his latest 50-minute speech delivered in the state, and he should rather talk about development, Gandhi said.

-The BJP "plays with emotions" on the caste and religious lines during elections, and the people should not be swayed by such leaders, she said.
+She accused the BJP of playing with emotions on the caste and religious lines during elections, and urged people not to get swayed by such leaders.

 "Vote for your good.
 And if you think in this way, your vote will go to the Congress which has strengthened, developed and kept the country united," Gandhi added.